It takes community to maintain a human.

-After the dust starts to settle, individuals start to question.
+After the dust starts to settle, people start to ask question.
 This is brand new territory to some people.
 Others have lived with Aspergers for a long time.

 Often, they all have loneliness in common.

 But no one needs to be or stay alone.
-Thanks to increased awareness, Aspergers support groups have sprung up internationally and locally.
+Thanks to increased awareness, Asperger support groups have sprung up internationally and locally.
 And on the internet!

-Here’s some help for individuals and parents dealing with Aspergers.
+Here’s some help for people and parents dealing with Asperger.
 Check out these different sites and see if you can find a fit for your particular situation.

 GRASP stands for the Global and Regional Asperger Syndrome Partnership.

 If you like Facebook as much as I do, you may want to stop by GRASP’s Facebook Page and join the community.
 I just joined, so I hope you’ll join me there!